 Of course, we had to take photos of the most beautiful cathedral in the country: the Manila Cathedral in Intramuros.

 To the north of the church is the Bureau of the Treasury, which was recently reopened to the public.

 Next, we visited the marker built by the government to commemorate the Manila-Acapulco Trade in the 16th century.

 A photowalk in Manila will not be complete without a shot of my favorite building, El Hogar in Escolta, Manila’s Queen of Streets.

 Not in the picture: our super affordable lunch in Binondo: beef noodles for two (P160) from Lan Zhou La Mien; two glasses of hot milk tea, kuchay, hakaw, and beef curry siomai from Wa Ying (P340); toasted siopao (P20 per piece).
 We weren’t that hungry, but we just *had* to get noodles and dumplings since we were in Binondo anyway.
 This is a must-do when you’re in Manila.

 After getting lost for a bit (because of me hehe), we found our way back to Sta.
 Cruz.
-Here’s one of the buildings I saw in Ongpin, Binondo, near the fountain in Sta.
+Here’s one of the buildings I loved in Ongpin, Binondo, near the fountain in Sta.
 Cruz.

 Here’s Plaza Lacson, which is right across the LRT station in Carriedo.

 I made my way through Calle Hidalgo to get to the bus stop across Quiapo Church.

 Do you want to join me in my next photowalk?
 Let me know! 🙂